huiwen99/HandWash/README.md

 Our model weights are too large to fit in this repository.
 Download the weights of our best model into the `save_weights` folder by running the command:
 `wget https://storage.googleapis.com/dl-big-project/alexnet_128.pt`

+** There are known to be non-deterministic issues for RNN functions of CUDA.
+Therefore, when using our saved model weights, there might be some variations in the validation/test accuracy and confusion matrix.

 ## Instructions to run python files in the notebook
 1. `train.py`: Trains the chosen architecture on the numpy dataset.
 The default model is CNN-LSTM with custom CNN layers.